 In 1999, a small group of people representing State and Federal government agencies and local non-profits met to discuss bringing the issue of homelessness to the forefront statewide.
-The group concluded that the best way to increase awareness of homelessness and the many sources needed to alleviate the homeless epidemic was to hold a statewide conference.
+The group concluded that the best way to increase awareness of homelessness and the many sources needed to alleviate the homeless epidemic was to educate the public on the resources to end homelessness.
 The first Kansas Statewide Homeless Summit was held in November 1999 in Salina, KS.
-Over 100 people attended and the keynote speaker was Michael Stoops from the National Coalition for the Homeless in Washington, DC.
+Over 100 people attended, and the keynote speaker was Michael Stoops from the National Coalition for the Homeless in Washington, DC.
 Over the next year, the group expanded by adding several other homeless service providers from across Kansas to the Coalition and together they planned and held the second Statewide Homeless Summit in Salina, KS in November 2000.

 In 2003, the Kansas Statewide Homeless Coalition expanded its role and took the lead in coordinating the Balance of State Continuum of Care.
-The U.S. Department of Housing and Urban Development requires states and local communities to establish a Continuum of Care (CoC) planning strategy in order to apply for Homeless Assistance Funds.
+The U.S. Department of Housing and Urban Development requires states and local communities to establish a Continuum of Care (CoC) planning strategy to apply for Homeless Assistance Funds.
 Kansas has five urban jurisdictions each of which has sophisticated planning groups that have successfully secured several hundreds of thousands of dollars to assist the homeless under the CoC process.
-However, 100 rural counties have not participated in the process.
+However, until 2004, 100 rural counties had not participated in the process.
 In 2003-2004, KSHC took the lead and developed the planning strategy, coordinated information, garnered support from all 100 counties, reviewed project applications and submitted four applications for funding for the Balance of State Continuum of Care.
 The 2004 application was awarded over $2,000,000 in Homeless Assistance Funds for four projects in rural Kansas.
-Since then, the Balance of State Continuum of Care proposal was awarded funding for three projects.

 In July 2004 and 2005, Kansas Housing Resources Corporation and Kansas Department for Aging and Disability Services recognized the contribution KSHC has made in Kansas and awarded funds to hire Balance of State CoC Coordinator.
-The CoC Coordinator works with rural communities to develop local task forces/coalitions who will be responsible for developing plans to end homelessness and to participate in the Balance of State CoC planning process.
+The CoC Coordinator worked with rural communities to develop local task forces/coalitions who will be responsible for developing plans to end homelessness and to participate in the Balance of State CoC planning process.
 This position began part-time but later became full-time.
-In 2014, KSHC hired a full-time Executive Director and has funds to hire a part-time or full-time Coordinator.
+In 2014, KSHC hired a full-time Executive Director and a part-time or full-time Coordinator.